mlava/recurring-tasks/README.md

 You can trigger these from Roam’s Command Palette (`Ctrl+P` / `Cmd+P`) or block context menu:

-- **Convert TODO to Recurring Task**
+- **Convert TODO to Better Task**
-- **Create a Recurring TODO**
+- **Create a Better Task**

-These commands let you turn an existing task into a recurring one or start a new recurring TODO directly.
+These commands let you turn an existing task into a repeating Better Task or start a new scheduled TODO; just leave the repeat field blank to create a one-off with start/defer/due timing.

 ---
 ## 📆 Repeat Field Syntax (Current Support)